SoosheBot/node-db4-project/how-to.md

         "server": "nodemon index.js"
     },

-4. install `npm` with `npm i`, then download your dependencies -- `npm i knex sqlite3 nodemon express helmet cors` and whatever other dependencies you need/want.
+4. install `npm` with `npm i`, then download your dependencies -- `npm i knex knex-cleaner sqlite3 nodemon express helmet cors dotenv` and whatever other dependencies you need/want.

 5. create your `knexfile.js` with `knex init` or `npx knex init`